Silwad

+Silwad is thought to have been built upon ruins dating back to the Mamluk and Early Ottoman eras.
+During the Ottoman period, it was primarily inhabited by people of Bedouin origin.
+It was previously recorded under the name of "Lisan el-Wadi".

 Etymology

 Historians have argued the etymology of Silwad's name.
 Some debated that it is derived from the words lisan and wad, meaning "tongue of the valley," as the town is surrounded by mountains from all sides, while the town appears as a tongue amidst the mountains.
 Others claim that "Silwad" comes from the words sal and wad, meaning "a running valley."

 Climate

 The climate is Mediterranean-mountainous.
 Silwad experiences cold and humid winters with several days of snow almost every year with an average annual precipitation of about 750 millimeters (29.5 inches).
 The summers are dry and mild.
 This climate is suitable for growing cherries, nectarines, kiwifruit, peaches, grapes and olives.